verifyica-team/pipeliner/README.md

 - `--extension` - runs an extension
 - `--ssh` - runs a command over SSH
+- `--scp` - copies a file using scp
 - `--pipeline` - runs a pipeline (same process)

 # Pipeliner IPC